 7 See 87 Fed.
 Reg. at 59537; 31 CFR 1010.380(c)(1).

-8 Although FinCEN declined to provide categorically that the exemption for RIAs "encompasses vehicles used by an investment adviser that serve as general partners or managing members of pooled investment vehicles advised by the investment adviser," FinCEN specifically acknowledged that these entities used by an exempt adviser could themselves satisfy the criteria for an exemption.
-87 Fed.
-Reg. at 59544-45.
+8 Although FinCEN declined to provide categorically that the exemption for RIAs "encompasses vehicles used by an investment adviser that serve as general partners or managing members of pooled investment vehicles a.
+RIA Exemption